-The bottom line: Your professors should discuss testing policies and procedures early and often with you to avoid any surprises and to provide expectations.
-If you have special needs or unusual circumstances for an exam, talk with your instructor ahead of time.
-Again, the point is to provide a positive and secure testing environment where the opportunity for cheating or disruption is minimized and the opportunity for best performance is maximized.
+The bottom line: Course masters and faculty should discuss testing policies and procedures early and often with students to avoid surprises and to communicate expectations.
+A student with special needs or unusual circumstances for an exam, must communicate with the course master ahead of a scheduled exam time.
+Again, the point is to provide a positive and secure testing environment where the opportunity for academic misconduct or disruption is minimized and the opportunity for best performance is maximized for all students.